-Strip all loose gear that creates windage: canvas covers, bimini tops, outriggers, antennas, anchors, running rigging, booms, life rings, dinghies, portable davits, etc. Remove cowling ventilators and seal the openings.
-Anything on deck that can't be taken off should be lashed securely.
+Strip all loose gear that creates windage: canvas covers, bimini tops, outriggers, antennas, anchors, running rigging, booms, life rings, dinghies, portable davits, etc. Anything on deck that can't be taken off should be lashed securely.

 Unstepping masts on sailboats is strongly advised.
 If this is impractical, sails-particularly roller furling headsails-must be removed.
 Roller furling headsails create a lot of windage, especially when they come unfurled, which is almost guaranteed to happen no matter how carefully they're secured.
 All halyards should be run to the masthead and secured with a single line led to the rail.
 This reduces windage and minimizes flogging damage to the mast.
 The line can be used to retrieve the halyards.